 Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.
 The 1947 School Tax Fund is the City's major special revenue fund.

 3. Debt Service Fund

-The debt service fund is used to account for payments of principal and interest on the general obligation warrants.
+The debt service fund is used to account for payments of principal and interest on the general obligation warrants and is classified as a major fund of the City.

 4. Capital Projects Fund